knlambert/stale-pr-detector/README.md

 docker run -t prq --help
 ```

-To provide a github token :
+To provide a github token, use the `GITHUB_ACCESS_TOKEN` env var.
+For example with docker:

 ```bash
 docker run \